corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/deploy/generating-a-node.md

 You should interact with each node via its shell over SSH - see the [node configuration options](../setup/corda-configuration-file.md) for more information.

-To enable the shell, yon need to set the `sshdPort` number for each node in the gradle task - this is explained in the section [run the Dockerform task](#run-the-dockerform-task) further below.
+To enable the shell, you need to set the `sshdPort` number for each node in the gradle task - this is explained in the section [run the Dockerform task](#run-the-dockerform-task) further below.
 For example:

 ```groovy
 node {